Watershed Assistance Grants

 - Water Quality Planning 604(b) Grants

-Water Quality Planning 604(b) grants are available to Regional Planning Commissions and/or the Connecticut River Joint Commissions for water quality planning purposes.
-The 2022 Request for Letter of Intent (LOI) is now available.
-An approximate total award amount of $64,000 is available.
-All LOIs are due by 4 PM, September 17, 2021.
+Water Quality Planning 604(b) grants are available for water quality planning purposes.
+The 2023 Request for Letter of Intent (LOI) is now available.
+An approximate total award amount of $160,000 is available.
+All LOIs are due by 4 PM, September 16, 2022.

-Section 604(b) of the EPA Clean Water Act requires funds to be allocated to regional planning entities for conducting water quality planning, including:
+Section 604(b) of the EPA Clean Water Act requires funds to be allocated for conducting water quality planning, including:

-- Determining the nature, extent, and causes of water quality problems in the state; and
+- Determining the nature, extent, and causes of water quality problems in the state.

 - Determining those publicly owned treatment works which should be constructed, taking into account the relative degree of effluent reduction attained and the consideration of alternatives to such construction.